chef/chef-server/terraform/aws/scenarios/omnibus-restore-backup/README.md

-# Omnibus Standalone Fresh Install
+# Omnibus Restore Existing Backup

 This directory contains the Terraform code used to instantiate a single Chef Infra Server utilizing an Omnibus built artifact downloaded from `$upgrade_version_url` as the install package.